Understanding what creates jobs and growth

 We Floridians are proud to be America’s fastest-growing state in population.
 Indeed, because we are growing the fastest, we must be the best place in America to live.
 People are voting with their feet by moving to Florida.

-For the calendar year we just finished, 2022, the US Bureau of Labor Statistics reports that Florida’s job growth grew at a stunning 5.36%.
-This sizzling growth is obviously something Governor DeSantis and the Republican legislature should be very proud of.
-Florida was number three in job growth behind Nevada’s 6.49% job growth and Texas’s job growth of 5.76%.
+For the calendar year we just finished, 2022, the U.S. Bureau of Labor Statistics reports that Florida’s job growth grew at a stunning 5.36%.
+This sizzling growth is obviously something DeSantis and the Republican legislature should be very proud of.
+Florida was No. 3 in job growth behind Nevada’s 6.49% job growth and Texas’s job growth of 5.76%.

 Six Democrat and four Republican states in the top 10.
 Is there a pattern to which political party produces the best job-creating states?
 Not really.